nasirky/FlickrImageGallery/README.md

 - **Request**: Represents the Network Request Object.
 It also has a convenience method to transform the Request into *URLRequest* which can then be provided to *URLSession* or any other networking library such as *Alamofire* etc.
 - **TaskProtocol**: Represents a Task.
 Task is one unit of work (such as fetching public photos, user login etc.).
 Task makes a network call (via Service) and then transform the returning (JSON) response into a model.
 - **Service** and **ServiceProtocol**: The layer/component making the network calls.
 It takes request object and returns a response object (enum).
 Error handling and *Data* to JSON conversion is performed inside *Response*. *Service Protocol* defines structure of the Service(s).
 - **Response**: Represents the response returned by the Service to the Task (Service is the entity executing the network calls and task represents one API call).
-It returns well defined output (error or JSON object) to the task.
+It returns well defined output (error or Response Object) to the task.

 ## Implementation Specific:
 Visual representation can be found [here](https://goo.gl/ZeEMz1).